kristinasavova/sql_library_manager-v1/README.md

 # SQL Library Manager

 A web application that helps a library to manage their collection of books.
-JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize are used in the project.
+JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize are used in this project.

 ## Getting Started